ProgrammingHero1/B610-Learning-Platform-Assignment/task_description.md

 1. Create a 404 page.

+1. Make sure your site looks reasonable.
+The design and color selection is meaningful.

 2. Clean and organized Code (folder structure).
 Organize components with meaningful names, and add comments when needed.